Zabooby/mpv-config/README.md

-# Personal MPV Configuration for Windows
+# Personal mpv Configuration for Windows

 <p align="center"><img width=100% src="https://user-images.githubusercontent.com/78969986/215202544-46421bfd-24bc-4d67-a641-861f9a1db34f.png" alt="mpv screenshot"></p>
 <p align="center"><img width=100% src="https://user-images.githubusercontent.com/78969986/215260505-49362a5c-f904-4425-a0af-3033b8af7c88.png" alt="mpv screenshot"></p>

 ## Overview
 Just my personal config files for use in [mpv](https://mpv.io/) aiming to get the highest quality and best viewing experience.
 Contains custom keybindings, a GUI menu, tuned profiles (for upscaling, downscaling and anime), multiple scripts & filters serving different functions and various shaders for animated and live action media (specified below).
-Note that some shaders/scalers won't run well with low end computers, but excluding those (along with some settings in [mpv.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/mpv.conf) this config should run fine on most computers.
+Note that some shaders/scalers won't run well with low end computers, but excluding those (along with some settings in [mpv.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/mpv.conf)) this config should run fine on most computers.
 Also note there will be a few files in the [script-opts](https://github.com/Zabooby/mpv-config/tree/main/portable_config/script-opts) folder, where you will have to change file paths to point to where the files exist on your pc (detailed in File Structure section).

 Huge shoutout to [@he2a](https://github.com/he2a) for their [config](https://github.com/he2a/mpv-config), most of my setup is inspired by it.